danspielman/IJuliaTimeMachine.jl/README.md

 # Bugs

-* Output from threads that is supposed to go to stdout winds up in whatever cell is current.
+* Output from @thread that is supposed to go to stdout winds up in whatever cell is current.
 It would be terrific to capture this instead, and ideally make it something we can play back later.

-* If you look at Demo, you will see some bug that happened when we tried to launch two threads from one cell: one of them is listed as running when it should have finished.
+* Sometimes we get an error that says `error in running finalizer: ErrorException("concurrency violation detected")`.
+Not sure why.

 * There must be more!
 Please try it and find them.